ThePutty/theputty.github.io/README.md

 ## Blog

-For editing my blog I use prose.io, which is just a simple interface to allow you to more intuitively edit files or add new files to your project.
+For editing my blog I use to [prose.io](https://prose.io/), which is just a simple interface to allow you to more intuitively edit files or add new files to your project.